TrueSparrowSystems/prompt-eval-fe/README.md

 - [**Frontend**](https://github.com/TrueSparrowSystems/prompt-eval-fe)
 - [**Backend**](https://github.com/TrueSparrowSystems/prompt-eval-be)

 This is the frontend component of the Prompt Evaluator tool.
 It is built using Next.js.
 The backend is built using Django and MongoDB.
-The frontend and backend communicate with each other using REST APIs.
 The frontend and backend communicate with each other using the GraphQL API.
 It is a standalone application that can be deployed separately.

 ## Tech Stack